3. LEDs_with_resistors

 write_analog can be used to dim the LED.

-Here is some sample code making use of write_analog on pin0.
+Here is some sample code that cycles through a brightness list using write_analog on pin0.

 from microbit import *